KalyanaMiriyala/Hadoop-Data-Warehouse/README.md

 I have tested a stack that will accommodate slowly changing dimensions with ease when updates to those values come through from the source system; this will facilitate moving some of the functionality from expensive proprietary data warehouses to Hadoop stack.

+Document : Hadoop Data Warehouse.docx in the repository presents the findings of the project